sambuaneesh/why-py/documentation/src/content/docs/implementation/parser.md

 ---
 title: Parser Implementation
-description: Detailed explanation of PyFly's parser implementation using recursive descent and Pratt parsing
+description: Detailed explanation of the custom interpreter's parser implementation using recursive descent and Pratt parsing
 ---

 # Parser Implementation

-The parser is the second phase of the PyFly interpreter.
+The parser is the second phase of our interpreter.
 It takes the tokens produced by the lexer and constructs an Abstract Syntax Tree (AST) that represents the program's structure.

 ## Overview

-PyFly's parser is implemented using a combination of:
+Our parser is implemented using a combination of:

 1. Recursive Descent Parsing for statements
 2. Pratt Parsing for expressions
+3. Operator precedence parsing for mathematical operations

 ## Parser Structure